 3. Bath time

 I’m thankful for cute lil dimpled buns.
 For the shamelessness of nakey children.
 For a toddler who enjoys starting the bath water and for a baby who comes fast crawling down the hall to join in.
 For seeing my own kids do something I used to do with my siblings.
 For distinct markers of childhood like bubbles and rubber duckies and Alfalfa-styled hair and being wrapped in a big towel.
-And for post bath skin sniffs.
+And for that post bath skin smell.

 4. Our house

 This past summer marked a year in our first house.
 This house has given us space (literally) to try new things.
 It’s given us opportunities to physically dig out the old, to plant the new, to cultivate, to change, to keep, to maintain, and to grow.
 And it’s done the same in the hearts of the people who live inside the home.

 Even though in some ways it’s taken over 5 years since having moved to Louisville to reach this place, we are starting to see and appreciate the sweet bud of deep rooted friendships.
 Part of me has spent the better of the year begrudging how long relationships can take to build.
 How wonky they can feel.
 How wheel-spinningish they can seem at times.
 But as this year winds down I’m particularly thankful that relationships really are a mess worth making.

 Little did my Granny know that when she got this book for Reese it would also serve as such a gift to Kyle and me.
 I love hearing the stories from it being read from Reese’s room most nights.
 I love when Kyle says to me “have you read this one yet?”
 I love how it is solid and simple.
 And mostly, how each and every time I read it I’m reminded afresh of the greater story of the Bible and how it all so beautifully and brilliantly points to Jesus.